Beirut blast judge to question top politicians, security officials | Law-Order

 The blast in August, blamed on a huge quantity of chemicals left for years in poor storage conditions, deepened a political and economic crisis in the heavily indebted country.
 Ordinary Lebanese have grown increasingly angry that no senior officials have been held to account for the explosion that killed hundreds of people, injured thousands and ruined whole neighbourhoods in the centre of Beirut.

-Zeaiter, a parliamentary deputy from speaker Nabih Berri's bloc, told Reuters he had only heard of the charges from media and did not wish to comment.
-Machnouk also declined to comment.
-The caretaker prime minister, Khalil and other listed as targets for questioning by the judge could not immediately be reached for comment.
+Zeaiter, a parliamentary deputy from speaker Nabih Berri's bloc, and Khalil issued a statement later on Friday saying they would cooperate with the investigator to help determine those responsible for the blast, even before permission was issued.
+Machnouk declined to comment when contactd by Reuters.
+The caretaker prime minister and others listed as targets for questioning by the judge could not immediately be reached for comment.

 Diab and the same ex-officials were charged last year by judge Fadi Sawan, who previously led the probe, but they refused to be questioned as suspects, accusing him of overstepping his powers.
 Judge Bitar also asked for permission from caretaker Interior Minister Mohamed Fahmy to question Lebanon's security chief Abbas Ibrahim, the agency said.